GuilhermeRossato/Sensor-Tracker-App/README.md

 - Angularjs: Frontend framework to help with PWA development
 - Express: Web Application Framework and server to handle requests and the web protocol (HTTP)
 - Morgan: A request logger middleware to help with logging and debugging
-- Mongoose: An ORM to simplify and validate database calls
+- Mongoose: An ORM to simplify, organize, and validate database calls
+- Pushbullet: Device Connector to send notifications to other devices (computer and smartphones)
+- Miligram: Opinated CSS Framework to format and help with the graphical interface

 ## Folder Organization